DCoventry97/staff-optimiser/README.md

 Business performance optimiser

 ## Motivation
-University of Winchester Hackathon challenge to derrive solutions that help imrpove local business using machine learning algorithms to process data
+University of Winchester Hackathon challenge to hack together solutions that help imrpove local business using machine learning algorithms to process data

 ## Screenshots
 Will go here